<< RETURN TO ABOUT US PAGE

 SECTION 6.
 Membership Dues

-Dues shall be assessed for both active and associate members, payable annually, beginning the first of January of each calendar year.
+Dues shall be assessed for both Full and Associate Members, payable annually, beginning the first of January of each calendar year.
 The amount of the dues of the members shall be determined by the Board and shall be paid monthly or annually by such dates or date as may be determined by the Board from time to time.
 The Board may establish different dues for different membership categories.

 SECTION 7.
 Meetings